 Want to Workout at Home?

-You may not have a fancy home studio, but that doesn’t mean you can’t workout at home.
+You may not have a fancy home studio, but that doesn’t mean you can’t work out at home.
 How do we know?
 That’s what our entire site is about!
 Do it yourself at-home fitness.
-So how on earth do you workout from home?
+So how on earth do you work out from home?
 What do you need?
-Well, thankfully the answer is: not much.
+Well, thankfully the answer is not much.
 We’ll show you how to workout at home here:

 What You Need to Do a Basic Home Workout

-Obviously you’ll need to purchase a few things to have a truly phenomenal at-home workout.
-While you can do a complete workout with nothing but your own body (we’ll get into that in a minute), it can be beneficial to expand the equipment you have on hand to increase the styles of workouts you can do as well as to keep the workouts more interesting.
+Obviously, you’ll need to purchase a few things to have a truly phenomenal at-home workout.
+While you can do a complete workout with nothing but your own body (we’ll get into that in a minute), it can be beneficial to expand the equipment you have on hand to increase the styles of workouts you can do as well as keep the workouts more interesting.
 Boring workouts suck.

 So the basic equipment we suggest you research and purchase includes:

 - Floor mat.
 These are easy to grab, so don’t over-think it.
 Choose the color you like, and make sure it’s easy to clean.
-Yes, they should be cleaned… all that dripping sweat should be purged from these mats from time-to-time!
+Yes, they should be cleaned… all that dripping sweat should be purged from these mats from time to time!
 It also saves from dirty carpets which can be cleaned with Carpet Kings.

 - Free weights.
 Whether you’re just getting started or adding to what you have, buying a set of free weights is key to success.
 Get some really low weights for smaller joint movements and heavier weights that you’ll hold while challenging your major movers (think leg and back muscles).

 - Stability challengers.
-These are important for proprioception (fancy way of saying keeping your balance and having a good reaction time) and they make workouts a little more fun.
+These are important for proprioception (a fancy way of saying keeping your balance and having a good reaction time) and they make workouts a little more fun.
 You can grab an exercise ball, wobble board, Bosu ball, etc. Pick anything that you can use safely and confidently and which will be particularly useful for core training or rehab work.